-What House Cleaning Expectations Are When a Seller Moves
+What Are House Cleaning Expectations When a Seller Moves?

 Stop for a moment to consider the condition of many bank-owned homes.
-Dirt, filth, and mold are often the least of buyers' worries when they find all the appliances are ripped out, the water heater has been stolen and the front door is boarded up.
-Some banks don't clean anything, and they insist that home is sold in "as is" condition.
-Homes in a seller's possession that are turned over to a new buyer are different.
-It doesn't matter if that home is a short sale or a regular sale, sellers may have responsibilities to clean the house after moving out.
+Dirt, filth, and mold are often the least of a buyer's worries when he realizes that all the appliances are ripped out, the water heater has been stolen, and the front door is boarded up.
+Some banks don't clean anything.
+They insist that the home is sold in "as is" condition.

+But homes in a seller's possession that are being turned over to a new buyer are different.
+It doesn't matter if it's a short sale or a regular sale.
+Sellers have a responsibility to clean the house after moving out.

 Legal Responsibilities for Cleaning a Home After a Sale